rahulmahaseth/Iris-Dataset-E.D.A/README.md

 # Iris_Dataset-E.D.A
-Given a data set performing the exploratery data analysis is a way to look upon the data how it is behaving
+Given a data set performing the exploratery data analysis gives us intuitive in understanding the data.
+BY looking at  various plot like scatter plot